Zach Makovsky

-Zachary Paul "Zach" Makovsky (born April 19, 1982) is an American former mixed martial artist who competed in the flyweight division.
+Zach Makovsky (born April 19, 1982) is an American former mixed martial artist who competed in the flyweight division.
 He has competed in EliteXC, ShoXC, Bellator, Brave Combat Federation, and Ultimate Fighting Championship.
 He is the former Bellator Bantamweight World Champion.

 Early life and education

 Makovsky was born in Bethlehem, Pennsylvania, on April 19, 1982.
 He began wrestling when he was six years old.
 He excelled in youth and middle school programs before attending Bethlehem Catholic High School, where he was a four-year varsity letterman and the team's captain during his senior season.

 Makovsky then attended Drexel University in Philadelphia, where he was a walk on for the Drexel wrestling team.
 After redshirting his first season, he went on to be a four-year varsity letterman and captain of the team for his senior season.
 During the off-season, Makovsky trained in mixed martial arts, met Eddie Alvarez, and competed in many grappling tournaments.
 Makovsky's overall grappling record is 65–7.